ranranrunforit/Agents/career_conversation_with_rerun/README.md

-This project implements a Gradio-based chatbot designed to represent a professional and engaging AI representative that can faithfully answer questions related to their career, background, skills, and experience.
+This project implements a Gradio-based chatbot designed to represent a professional and engaging an AI representative that can faithfully answer questions related to their career, background, skills, and experience.
 The chatbot leverages large language models (LLMs) from OpenRouter (specifically `meta-llama/llama-3.3-8b-instruct:free`) for conversational responses and Google's Gemini API (`gemini-2.5-flash-preview-05-20`) for an internal evaluation mechanism.

 Key features of the project include: